MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/microsoft-store-services-sdk.md

 To install the Microsoft Store Services SDK via the MSI installer:

 1. Close all instances of Visual Studio.
-If you previously installed any previous version of the Microsoft Advertising SDK, Universal Ad Client SDK, Ad Mediator extension, or Microsoft Store Engagement and Monetization SDK, uninstall these SDK versions now.

-2. Open a **Command Prompt** window and run these commands to clean out any older advertising SDK versions that may have been installed with Visual Studio, but which may not appear in the list of installed programs on your computer:
+2. If you previously installed the Microsoft Store Engagement and Monetization SDK, Universal Ad Client SDK, or Ad Mediator extension, uninstall these SDKs now.
+Optionally, open a **Command Prompt** window and run these commands to clean out any older SDK versions that may have been installed with Visual Studio, but which may not appear in the list of installed programs on your computer:
   ```
   MsiExec.exe /x{5C87A4DB-31C7-465E-9356-71B485B69EC8}
   MsiExec.exe /x{6AB13C21-C3EC-46E1-8009-6FD5EBEE515B}